jsrathi17/Assignment-1-996457/reports/Assignment-1-Report.md

 ### 5. Explain how would you scale mysimbdp to allow many tenants using mysimbdp-dataingest to push data into mysimbdp

 One approach to scale for multi-tenant architecture is that each tenant may have different schemas.
 This hampers with performance and scalability as we store multiple keyspaces in memory.
-Another approach to scale would be to allow multiple tenants where each tenant get their own cluster.
+Another approach to scale would be to allow multiple tenants where each tenant get their own cluster or a mysimbdp-coredms.
 This increases the cost significantly, whereas the performance and scalability is traded off.

 # Part -2 Implementation